Daniel Williams (theologian)

 Daniel Williams (c.
 1643 – 26 January 1716) was a British benefactor, minister and theologian, within the Presbyterian tradition, i.e. a Christian outside the Church of England.
-He is known largely for the legacy he left which led to the creation of Dr Williams's Library, a centre for research on English Dissenters.
+He is known largely for the legacy he left which led to the creation of Dr Williams's Library in London, a centre for research on English Dissenters.

 Early ministry

 Williams was born in Wrexham, Denbighshire, Wales, and was a cousin of Stephen Davies, minister at Banbury.
 He became a preacher by the age of nineteen: details of his education are unknown, though it was probably cut short by his refusing to conform to the state church, Anglicanism, when Charles II was restored to the throne.

 He ministered in Ireland from 1664 to 1687.
 This posting was a result of his accepting an invitation from the Countess of Meath to be her chaplain.
-He was a regular preacher to Drogheda's joint Presbyterian–Independent congregation (1664–67) and then became Samuel Marsden's colleague at the congregation at Wood Street, Dublin (1667–87).
+He was a regular preacher to Drogheda's joint Presbyterian-Independent congregation (1664–67) and worked with Joseph Boyse and Samuel Marsden at the congregation at Wood Street, Dublin (1667–87).
 He acted as a peacemaker amongst the Scottish Presbyterians, fiercely opposed Catholicism and helped to maintain the Presbyterians' union with the other Dissenting congregations in Ireland, as well as exorcising a house by prayer in 1678 (as recounted by Richard Baxter).